-Burping, also called belching, is an escape of air from the stomach and is usually a way to relieve abdominal distress caused by excessive air buildup, particularly after eating a large meal or drinking a carbonated beverage.
+Burping, also called belching, is an escape of air from the stomach.
+It's usually a way for the body to relieve abdominal distress caused by excessive air buildupparticularly after eating a large meal or drinking a carbonated beverage.

 Symptoms of Belching

 - An eruptive noise from the mouth and throat

 - Possible burning sensation in the throat or mouth, nausea

 - Indigestion (dyspepsia) or heartburn